-The quantity of concrete will be paid for at the unit price per cubic yard (cubic meter).
-Price and payment will constitute full compensation for all labor, equipment, tools, and incidentals required to complete the work.
+The quantity of pole base extensions will be paid for at the Contract unit price per cubic foot (cubic meter) of pole base extension.
+Price and payment will constitute full compensation for furnishing and placing all materials including bar reinforcement, ground rod as required, excavation, and backfilling; and for all labor, equipment, tools, and incidentals required to complete the work.